top of page

 Free Voice is about finding your voice in a way that feels honest, embodied, and free.

-Whether you want to speak with confidence, sing with ease, or simply feel more yourself when you express, I’m here to support you.
-I bring together years of vocal coaching, counselling, and body-based therapy experience to create a space that’s safe, real, and tailored to you.
+I bring together years of vocal coaching, counselling, and body-based therapy experience to create a space that’s safe, real, fun and tailored to you.

 A Bit About Me